Skip to main content

 Japan Club

 Japan Club provides opportunities for students interested in Japanese culture and language to build a community of peers with similar interests while expanding their knowledge about the country.
-Japan Club offers events and learning opportunites about topics from food to holidays.
+Japan Club offers events and learning opportunities about topics from food to holidays.
 There is collaboration with GTI to provide opportunities for students to interact with Japanese foreign exchange students each semester.
 Weekly events are held during the academic year.
-For more information, please email (ncsu.japan.club@gmail.com) or Instagram (@ncsujc).
+For more information, please connect via email or Instagram @ncsujc

 Chinese Learning Society